 Tofu Recipes: Easy and Versatile

-Baby arugula livens up the flavor of this simple wrap featuring baked tofu, crisp cucumber, and olives.
-It’s quick and delicious and makes for a great portable lunch or an easy dinner entree served with soup, baked potatoes or sweet potatoes and/or corn on the cob, depending on appetite. more→
+Baby arugula livens up the flavor of these simple wraps featuring baked tofu, crisp cucumber, and olives.
+The combination of flavors makes this one of my favorite wraps — they’re so tasty, and make a great portable or at-home lunch.
+You can also make it for dinner and serve with soup, baked potatoes or sweet potatoes and/or corn on the cob, depending on appetite.
+Photos by Evan Atlas.

 This is the peanut sauce of the gods: a gingery peanut sauce with curry powder that will have you licking the spoon, then licking your plate … I love it with some flash-steamed kale and simply prepared seared cubes of tofu.
 Serve over rice, quinoa, or rice noodles.
 Recipe and photos from Isa Does It: Amazingly Easy, Wildly Delicious Vegan Recipes for Every Day of the Week* by Isa Chandra Moskowitz. © 2013 All rights reserved.
 No part of this excerpt may be reproduced or printed without permission in writing from the publisher.
 Reprinted by arrangement with Little, Brown and Company.

 This simple stir-fry of baked tofu and broccoli is enlivened with an easy, orange-flavored sauce.
 For a tempting Asian-style meal, pair this with Vegetable Lo Mein, and serve with a platter of raw vegetables on the side.
 Photos by Evan Atlas.